 - Provide extra comfort and reassurance.

 - Children this age will be more interested in what might happen in the future.
 Don’t burden them with catastrophic fears that you might have.
-Instead, ground the conversation in reassurance that you are doing everything you can to keep communities safe and to work for justice.
+Instead, ground the conversation in reassurance that you are doing everything you can to work towards a safer world for all.

 - Some children may act out scary feelings through misbehavior.
 Others may become more withdrawn.
 Pay attention to the many faces of stress and make space for their feelings.

 - Some young people might want to take action in some way.
-Get your kids connected to positive responses in the community either directly connected to the event or related to ongoing work on anti-racism and anti-oppression and/or countering gun violence and racialized violence.
+Get your kids connected to positive responses in the community either directly connected to the event or related to ongoing advocacy work on issues related to the event.

-- This event may trigger existing anxiety, anger or fears about personal and community safety, especially for youth who have experienced violence, racism, and trauma.
+- This event may trigger existing anxiety, anger or fears about personal and community safety, especially for youth who have experienced gun violence, racism, antisemitism, or other forms of trauma.
 Listen to your child.
 Listen listen listen.
 And assure your child that you are working hard alongside them to make sure all people feel safe.

 - Seek out positive media – watch, read, and share stories of resilience, organizing, advocacy, and support with your child.